 The NIST Roadmap for Improving Critical Infrastructure Cybersecurity, a companion document to the Cybersecurity Framework, reinforces the need for a skilled cybersecurity workforce.
 It recognizes that, as cybersecurity threat and technology environments evolve, the workforce must adapt in turn.
 The NICE program supports this vision and includes a strategic goal of helping employers recruit, hire, develop, and retain cybersecurity talent.
 One objective within this strategic goal is to publish and raise awareness of the NICE Framework and encourage adoption.
 Adoption, in this case, means that the NICE Framework is used as a reference resource for actions related to cybersecurity workforce, training, and education.

-In response to initial public input, NIST has released for discussion an outline of the Privacy Framework that provides a high-level, structural alignment to the Cybersecurity Framework—proposing inclusion of a Core (consisting of functions, categories, subcategories, and informative references), Profile, and Implementation Tiers.
-This structure would enable a risk- and outcome-based approach and has contributed to the success of the Cybersecurity Framework as an accessible communication tool.
+This structure enables a risk- and outcome-based approach that has contributed to the success of the Cybersecurity Framework as an accessible communication tool.
 In addition, the alignment aims to reduce complexity for organizations that already use the Cybersecurity Framework.

 While the Framework was born through U.S. policy, it is not a "U.S. only" Framework.
 Private sector stakeholders made it clear from the outset that global alignment is important to avoid confusion and duplication of effort, or even conflicting expectations in the global business environment.
 These needs have been reiterated by multi-national organizations.
 The importance of international standards organizations and trade associations for acceptance of the Framework's approach has been widely recognized.
 Some countries and international entities are adopting approaches that are compatible with the framework established by NIST, and others are considering doing the same.
 The Framework has been translated into several other languages.
 NIST has been holding regular discussions with many nations and regions, and making noteworthy internationalization progress.
 NIST is actively engaged with international standards-developing organizations to promote adoption of approaches consistent with the Framework.